cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

 }

 // @public (undocumented)
-type RetrieveOptions = {
+interface RetrieveOptions {
     // Additional arguments to add to the URL, in the format
     // arg1=value1 ('&' arg2=value2)*
-    // For example: '&lossy=jhc' to use JHC lossy values urlArguments?: string;
+    // For example: '&lossy=jhc' to use JHC lossy values
+    // (undocumented)
+    decodeLevel?: number;
+    // Alternate way to encode argument information by updating the frames path
+    // (undocumented)
+    framesPath?: string;
+    // Alternate way to encode argument information by updating the frames path
+    // (undocumented)
+    initialBytes?: number | ((metadata) => number);
+    // Alternate way to encode argument information by updating the frames path
+    // (undocumented)
+    isLossy?: boolean;
+    // Alternate way to encode argument information by updating the frames path
+    // (undocumented)
+    partialStatus?: ImageStatus;
+    // Alternate way to encode argument information by updating the frames path
+    // (undocumented)
+    range?: number;
+    // Alternate way to encode argument information by updating the frames path
+    // (undocumented)
+    status?: ImageStatus;
-    // Alternate way to encode argument information by updating the frames path framesPath?: string;
+    // Alternate way to encode argument information by updating the frames path
-    // True to use streaming decode
+    // (undocumented)
     streaming?: boolean;
-    // byte range value to retrieve for initial decode initialBytes?: number | ((metadata) => number);
-    range?: number;
+    // Alternate way to encode argument information by updating the frames path
+    // (undocumented)
     totalRangesToFetch?: number | ((metadata) => number);
-    // Decode level to attempt
-    decodeLevel?: number;
-    // Load status when this item has complete - true to indicate lossy response isLossy?: boolean;
-    // Status to use on done.
-Defaults to Done for lossless, and LOSSY otherwise status?: ImageQualityStatus;
-    // Status to use on partial read.
-Defaults to Partial partialStatus?: ImageQualityStatus;
-};
+    // Alternate way to encode argument information by updating the frames path
+    // (undocumented)
+    urlArguments?: string;
+}

 // @public (undocumented)
 interface RetrieveStage {